icewolfz/jiMUD/docs/codeeditor.designer.md

     - `KeyID` a unique key id to turn an object into a key to unlock doors/chest, if object type is chest this is used to assign a key to chest
     - `Mass` the mass of the object, only objects that are weapons or armors have default mass
     - `Material` what the object is made from, must be a valid material or alloy, may select from list of supported materials
+    - `Value` the value of the object, 0 for defaults
+    - `Bait` food/generic object only, can object be used as fishing bait
+    - `Bait strength` how good the bait is
+    - `Bait uses` how many uses the bait last
   - `Prevent actions` prevent certain action from working
     - `Prevent offer` do not allow offering object
     - `Prevent get` can not get object